 Explore the Used Booksellers Market, a cross-cultural treasure trove for readers of every genre.
 Meet local independent booksellers and engage in friendly conversation with Cuban readers about popular Cuban and American literature.

-Now that you've had a taste of what lies ahead during your visit to Cuba, it's time to check in to your hotel.
-After time to rest at the hotel.
+Now that you've had a taste of what lies ahead during your visit to Cuba, it's time to check into your hotel.
+This evening, enjoy a welcome dinner at the hotel.

-Day 3: Old Havana.
-Begin our day with a visit to a primary school (ages 5–12) located in Old Havana.
+Full Day Itinerary: Begin your day with a visit to a primary school (ages 5–12) in Old Havana.
 Interact with the children in their classrooms and participate in a discussion session with some of the school's administrators and teachers about Cuba's education system and how it compares to that of the United States.
-Then continue on to the private studio of one of Cuba’s talented independent artists such as Eduardo Roca, affectionately known as “Choco”.
-During your visit you'll learn different techniques of printmaking, sculpture and other art forms from innovative and internationally acclaimed Cuban artists and their teams.
+Should a school not be available or not in session, you'll instead enjoy an equally interesting visit to another community project in Havana.

 Enjoy lunch at a local restaurant.